 When making an assessment whether there was an increase in credit risk in relation to the expected credit risk at the inception date and when estimating the expected credit loss, the Group has accounted for the expectations of macroeconomic developments in the future.

 Therefore, in calculating ECL, the Group applies internally developed PD and LGD models.
-Macroeconomic forwardlooking macroeconomic factors, determined on a regional level, are incorporated in risk parameters as relevant factors.
-Three scenarios are used in the forecast of macroeconomic variables (baseline with 50 percent weight, upside and downside scenarios with 25 percent weight).
+Macroeconomic forward-looking macroeconomic factors, determined on a regional level, are incorporated in risk parameters as b) Impairment of financial assets assets (continued)